stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 winged night-gaunts.
 Thereupon Carter, seeing that they could not navigate the anchored galley, offered to teach them the use of the great banks of oars; to which proposal they eagerly assented.
-Grey day had now come, and under that leaden northern sky a picked detachment of ghouls filed into the noisome ship and took their seats on the rowers&rsquo; benches.
+Grey day had now come, and under that leaden northern sky a picked detachment of ghouls filed into the noisome ship and took their seats on the rowers' benches.
 Carter found them fairly apt at learning, and before night had risked several experimental trips around the harbour.
 Not till three days later, however, did he deem it safe to attempt the voyage of conquest.
 Then, the rowers trained and the night-gaunts safely stowed in the forecastle, the party set sail